UW-GAC/SISG_2022/index.md

-## Introduction

 This site contains course materials for SISG Module 17: Computational Pipeline for WGS Data, July 27-29, 2022.
 The official SISG web page can be found [here]() (requires login) -- **course evaluations and certificates of completion will be available via this page.**

-**Lectures**
+- **Instructors:** Ken Rice, Laura Raffield, and Matthew Conomos
+- **Zoom Link:** []
+- **Slack Discussion:** []

+## Course Format

+#### Lectures
-Slides for lectures are linked below in the schedule.
-All lectures will be given via Zoom, and recordings of lectures will be posted afterwards.
+Course material will be presented through lectures given via Zoom.
+Slides for lectures are linked in the schedule below, and recordings of the lectures will be posted afterwards.

-**Zoom**

-Link for lectures:

-**Tutorials and Exercises**
+#### Exercises
+Many of the lectures will be followed with hands-on exercises.
+Students will be split into Zoom breakout rooms where they can work through the exercises together.

-To work through the tutorials and exercises, log into [NHLBI BioData Catalyst powered by Seven Bridges](https://platform.sb.biodatacatalyst.nhlbi.nih.gov) with your username and password -- we will use this platform for all live demonstrations during the course.
+To work through the exercises, log into [NHLBI BioData Catalyst powered by Seven Bridges](https://platform.sb.biodatacatalyst.nhlbi.nih.gov) with your username and password -- we will use this platform for all live demonstrations during the course.

-All of the R code and data can also be downloaded from the [github repository](https://github.com/UW-GAC/SISG_2022) from which the site is built and run on your local machine after the course has ended.
-Download the workshop data and exercises: https://github.com/UW-GAC/SISG_2022/archive/master.zip
+All of the R code and data can also be downloaded from the [github repository](https://github.com/UW-GAC/SISG_2022) from which the site is built and run on your local machine.
+Download the complete workshop data and exercises: https://github.com/UW-GAC/SISG_2022/archive/master.zip

-**Slack**

-Join the Slack channel here: https://uwbiostatisticssisg.slack.com

 ## Schedule